aleph2c/miros/doc/i_mongol_example.rst

 arrows.

 So, I have to first figure out what to call the outer state.
-For now, I’ll call it, Deceit_in_Detail_Tactic (marshalled), because I want to express that the horse archers are meeting and that this is one tactic of many.
+For now, I’ll call it, Deceit_in_Detail_Tactic (marshaled), because I want to express that the horse archers are meeting and that this is one tactic of many.
+It's probably not a very good name, but I don't want to get hung up on that right now.

 .. image:: _static/ergotic_mongol_11.svg
     :target: _static/ergotic_mongol_11.pdf
     :align: center

-Immediately after filling their arrows, they attack.
+Immediately after filling their arrows, the Mongols attack.
 This action may not be historically accurate, but let's have our botnet just attack right away.

-Once the horse archers advance close enough to the mass of their enemy, they would circle and fire.
+Once the horse archers advance close enough to the mass of their enemy, they create a circle and fire arrows.
 How do we express this in software?
 If we were building a botnet to fight the North Koreans or a malevolent AI or something, we could have each node in our botnet read a transducer or take a reading.
-For now, we will fake out this information with a :ref:`one-shot<recipes-create-a-one-shot-state>` so that we can frame in our design.
+For now, we will fake out this information with a :ref:`one-shot<recipes-create-a-one-shot-state>` so that we can make something that can be tested within our design.
 Three seconds after advancing they will issue the Close_Enough_For_Circle event.

 So our horse archers circle and fire; creating an intangible rain of arrows down upon the enemy's front line.
 So far so good.
 To save themselves, the enemy